The Eighth Witch: In the Characters' Past

 The event that was shown as a flashforward during The Final Battle is revealed; Henry and Ella agree to send Lucy to the New World using the same plan that Snow White and Prince Charming used to send Emma to the Land without Magic before the curse consumed them.
 Henry returns to the Enchanted Forest with Lucy to coordinate with Tiger Lily about building a magic wardrobe for Lucy.
 However, it appears that something followed Henry to the realm.
 Before he is captured, he gives Lucy the storybook and tells her to run.
 Instead of going to the tree, Lucy returns to the palace to tell Ella that Henry was kidnapped by the Coven of Eight.

 Drizella has already set a scheme to make her mother believe she had cast the curse in order to help bring Anastasia back to life and casts a spell that causes Tremaine to collapse.
 Regina and Zelena return to discover that Drizella had poisoned Henry, and that the only way to save him is to send him to a land without magic.
 Drizella needs Regina’s blood to cast the curse.
 With Henry's life on the line, Regina casts the Dark Curse, which consumes the entire realm.

 Before they're engulfed in the black smoke, Rumple gives Alice the chipped cup that will regain his memories and reminds her of what to do if it doesn't work.
 Robin embraces and kisses Alice, thus revealing the true love she had alluded to.
 Hook gives Ella the White Elephant so she and Lucy can be together, thus sacrificing his chance to reunite with Alice.

 In Seattle

+After Henry's Departure

 Jacinda rushes Lucy to the hospital after her collapse.
 The tear that Victoria used on Anastasia caused Lucy to slip into a coma, thus rendering her ability to being a true believer.
 Sabine offers to help Jacinda by calling everyone to fill them in on Lucy's condition and she says she'll ask Rogers if he can find out where Lucy was in the hours prior to her collapse.